metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 **Results of RfQ**

-1. Go back to RfQ, Gear, close RfQ
+1. Go back to RfQ, Gear, close RfQ (Ausschreibung schließen)
 	* => bidding is over now
 	* => the info about the bidding process being closed is sent to the WebUI, as are the qties given by the bpartners